IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_toolchain_tool_githubconsolidated.html.markdown

 Nested scheme for **initialization**:
 	* `auto_init` - (Optional, Forces new resource, Boolean) Setting this value to true will initialize this repository with a README.
 This parameter is only used when creating a new repository.
 	  * Constraints: The default value is `false`.
-	* `git_id` - (Optional, Forces new resource, String) Set this value to 'github' for github.com, or to the GUID of a custom GitHub Enterprise server.
+	* `git_id` - (Optional, Forces new resource, String) Set this value to 'github' for github.com, the GUID of an existing custom GitHub Enterprise server, or 'githubcustom'.
 	* `owner_id` - (Optional, Forces new resource, String) The GitHub user or organization that owns the repository.
 This parameter is required when creating a new repository, cloning, or forking a repository.
 The value will be computed when linking to an existing repository.
 	* `private_repo` - (Optional, Forces new resource, Boolean) Set this value to 'true' to make the repository private when creating a new repository or when cloning or forking a repository.
 This parameter is not used when linking to an existing repository.
 	  * Constraints: The default value is `false`.